cypherpunk-academy/2064/en/059_2023_The arrest warrant.md

 * German hacker exposed in NSA spy scandal*

-The Berlin hacker Marlene Farras (18) is said to have played a decisive role behind last year's heavy revelations about vulnerabilities in computer systems.
+The Berlin hacker Marlene Farras (18) is said to have played a decisive role behind last year's massive revelations about vulnerabilities in computer systems.
 She's already been on the run for over two years on other charges.
 Yesterday evening, the United States government issued an international warrant for their arrest.
-The US accuses her of betraying military secrets that have led to millions of thefts, fraud, copyright and personal rights violations and, in three proven cases, murder.
+The US accuses her of betraying military secrets that have led to millions of thefts, fraud, copyright, and personal rights violations and, in three proven cases, murder.
 She's to be charged under the 1917 Espionage Act.
 Should she be sentenced, she expects a life sentence or the death penalty in the USA.

 Federal Justice Minister Lamprecht said: "We are against the death penalty and will only extradite it if we get a guarantee from the USA.
 Unfortunately, however, the legal situation is otherwise clear in this case.
-She didn't work for NSA, so she's not a Wistleblower.
+She didn't work for NSA, so she's not a whistleblower.
 She apparently hacked into the NSA and stole the vulnerability database, supported by a larger group of hackers.
 This is computer violence, a definite case of espionage.
 As far as we know, she was blackmailing money with it first.